+There are commercial and domestic operations scheduled to occur in protected water supply areas (PWSA).
+These are listed in the mitigations section (page 134).
 There are wider buffers established inside these PWSA and the pertinent EPG's will be attached to any commercial or domestic permits issued for these areas.
 There will be continuous monitoring inside these areas and buffers will be flagged to ensure compliance with the guidelines.
-In addition, a Certificate of Approval under Section 10 of the Environment Act must be obtained by the Forest Service before any commercial or domestic harvesting commences inside the PWSA.
+In addition, a Certificate of

+Approval under Section 10 of the Environment Act must be obtained by the Forest Service before any commercial or domestic harvesting commences inside the PWSA.
+As well, there are some PWSA's inside other domestic operating areas listed on Page 134.
+These areas will be excluded from domestic harvest and will be flagged as no cutting areas.